yexuyeun155/FPGA_communication/README.md

 # FPGA_communication
-several communication types based on FPGA, UART, SPI, I2C,CAN......
+In this section, i will code several types serial communication such like  UART, SPI, I2C,CAN......  baesd on FPGA using verilog 2005